 The bottom line is you can find just about anything you might want in an egg donor, but you can’t always have every possible thing on your wishlist in one person.
 At the risk of sounding cliché, every person is unique.
 Ultimately, try to pick someone you like for who they are and feel like they will fit into your family.

 Donor-assisted reproduction is complicated, but knowing what to expect along the way and setting realistic expectations makes a difference.
-If you’re a Carrot member with questions about getting started, set up a chat with a Carrot Expert.
+If you’re a Carrot member with questions about getting started, schedule a chat with a Carrot Expert.
+Not a Carrot member?
+Request fertility benefits at your company.